sahitya-chandra/codexa/README.md

 # Agent CLI

 A powerful, local-first CLI tool that ingests your codebase and allows you to ask questions about it using Retrieval-Augmented Generation (RAG).
-It supports both hosted LLMs (like OpenAI) and local models (via Ollama, etc.), making it a versatile tool for code exploration and understanding.
+It is designed to run completely locally using Ollama for LLMs and local embeddings, but also supports OpenAI for embeddings if preferred.

 ## 🚀 Features

 - **Local-First Ingestion**: Indexes your repository locally using SQLite and vector embeddings.
+- **Local LLM Support**: Uses [Ollama](https://ollama.com/) to answer questions about your code, ensuring your data stays private.
-- **Flexible LLM Support**:
+- **Flexible Embeddings**:
-  - **Hosted**: Works seamlessly with OpenAI's GPT models.
-  - **Local**: Supports local LLMs via OpenAI-compatible servers (e.g., Ollama, llama.cpp).
+  - **Local**: Built-in support for local embeddings using `@xenova/transformers` (no API key needed).
+  - **OpenAI**: Option to use OpenAI's embedding models for higher accuracy.
 - **Smart Context Retrieval**: Uses vector similarity search to find relevant code chunks for your questions.
 - **Configurable**: Customize file inclusion/exclusion, chunking strategies, and model parameters via `.agentrc.json`.
 - **Conversation History**: Maintains session history for context-aware follow-up questions.
-- **Free Embeddings**: Built-in support for local embeddings using `@xenova/transformers` (no API key needed).

 ## 📂 Project Structure